containernetworking/cni/CONTRIBUTING.md

 - Fork the repository on GitHub
 - Read the [README](README.md) for build and test instructions
-- Play with the project, submit bugs, submit patches!
+- Play with the project, submit bugs, submit pull requests!

-## Contribution Flow
+## Contribution workflow

-This is a rough outline of what a contributor's workflow looks like:
+This is a rough outline of how to prepare a contribution:

-- Create a topic branch from where you want to base your work (usually master).
+- Create a topic branch from where you want to base your work (usually branched from master).
 - Make commits of logical units.
 - Make sure your commit messages are in the proper format (see below).
 - Push your changes to a topic branch in your fork of the repository.
-- Make sure the tests pass, and add any new tests as appropriate.
+- If you changed code, make sure the tests pass, and add any new tests as appropriate.
+- Make sure any new code files have a license header.
 - Submit a pull request to the original repository.

 Thanks for your contributions!